larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 If more than one level matches the name exactly, the first one is added.
 If only one level contains the name, it will be added to the playlist.
 If more than one level contains the name, it will display the matching levels (like !level).
 The filter works exactly like the list command.
+If the `play` setting is true, players can add levels directly, one at a time.
+If the `playVote` setting is true, players can vote for multiple levels at once: `!play <level>` will act as an alias for `!vote y play <level>`
+`playVote` overrides `play`.
+The host will keep the default functionality for the `!play` command, always.

 #### Vote:
 Permission: __ALL__